Will-Marriott/friendface-take-2/README.md

 - Install [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html):
    - The installer will probably add a `%JAVA_HOME%` environment variable pointing at the installation directory of the JDK e.g. "C:\Program Files\Amazon Corretto\jdk11.0.12_7"
    - Verify this with the command `echo %JAVA_HOME%` on Windows cmd prompt or `echo $JAVA_HOME` on Bash, both should print out the JDK installation folder
+   - To check that Java has been installed and is available on the [`PATH`](https://stackoverflow.com/a/57423356), run the `where` command.
+     ```
+     C:\Users\jhunt\OneDrive - Scott Logic Ltd\Documents\post-sorting-grad-project>where java
+     C:\Program Files\Amazon Corretto\jdk11.0.17_8\bin\java.exe
+     ```
+     - Do the same to check `javac` can be found
-   - `Java.exe` and `Javac.exe` should also be accessible on your `PATH` so add the bin directory from your JDK installation folder to your `PATH` variable
+   - If they cannot be found on your `PATH`, add the bin directory from your JDK installation folder to your `PATH` variable

 ### Install Maven

 Maven is a build automation tool for Java projects, which we can use to compile the code we have written into something that can be run by a computer.
 There are many ways to compile the project that we will create, but Maven gives us a convention to follow that other developers will also be familiar with.
 When we need to use a library (a set of code that someone has written and we can reuse to save time) that is not included in the JDK, Maven gives us a way to define that _dependency_ and automatically download it from Maven's central repository when we build our project.

 You can download the latest release [here](https://maven.apache.org/download.cgi), if you are using windows then you will need the most recent zip file.
 [This guide](https://maven.apache.org/install.html) covers how to install Maven.
+Check it has been correctly installed using the `where mvn` command.

 ### Install and Configure IntelliJ